Norm Smith (Australian politician): Early days

 Smith was born in Brisbane, Queensland, to parents Harry Smith, a navvy in the railways, and his wife Emma (née Elms).
 Due to his father's job, his family moved many times and he was educated at 15 different schools and the longest he stayed at any one school was 12 months.

 After he left school he began working as an assistant tapper at the Kuridala Copper Smelter but the smelter closed in 1918.
 He then was a mail carrier with his father in Selwyn-Boulia, and in 1923 he moved to Mt Isa where he worked as a truck driver for Mount Isa Mines.
 By 1932 he was a research chemist's assistant and in 1934 he acquired his father's business, a hotel, the Star Theatre, and an ice works.

 Political career

 In 1926, Smith founded the Mount Isa Branch of the Federated Engine Drivers and Firemen's Association and was a committee member of the Australian Workers' Union in 1929.
 He began his political career as a councillor with the Cloncurry Shire in 1935, serving for the next ten years.

-He next stood for the seat of Carnarvon in the Queensland Legislative Assembly at the 1941 state election, narrowly winning against the independent, J.T.
+He next stood for the seat of Carpentaria in the Queensland Legislative Assembly at the 1941 state election, narrowly winning against the independent, J.T.
 Boyd.
 He went on to hold the seat until it was abolished in 1960.
 He then stood for the seat of Burke but was defeated by Labor's Alec Inch.
 In 1957 he had joined with Premier Vince Gair and most of his Cabinet to form the Queensland Labor Party.